This page explains the networking requirements for an initial installation of GKE on VMware.

 Network Time Protocol

-All the VMs that are part of your Anthos clusters on VMware infrastructure must use the same Network Time Protocol (NTP) server.
+All the VMs that are part of your GKE on VMware infrastructure must use the same Network Time Protocol (NTP) server.